-People use spearmint for conditions such as flatulence, indigestions, nausea, vomiting, and other conditions, but there is no good scientific evidence to support these uses.
+People use spearmint for memory, digestion, osteoarthritis, nausea and vomiting after surgery, and many other conditions, but there is no good scientific evidence to support these uses.

 How effective is it?

-Special precautions & warnings:Pregnancy and breast-feeding: Spearmint is POSSIBLY UNSAFE when used in excessive amounts during pregnancy.
-Excessive use of spearmint tea might cause damage to the uterus.
-Avoid using in large amounts of spearmint during pregnancy.
+Special precautions & warnings:Pregnancy: Spearmint and spearmint oil are commonly consumed in foods.
+But spearmint is possibly unsafe when taken by mouth in large amounts during pregnancy.
+Very large doses of spearmint tea might damage the uterus.
+Avoid using large amounts of spearmint during pregnancy.

 Kidney disorders: Spearmint tea might increase kidney damage.
-Higher amounts of spearmint tea seem to have greater effects.
-In theory, using large amounts of spearmint tea might make kidney disorders worse.
+Using large amounts of spearmint tea might make kidney disorders worse.

 Liver disease: Spearmint tea might increase liver damage.
-Higher amounts of spearmint tea seem to have greater effects.
-In theory, using large amounts of spearmint tea might make worsen liver disease.
+Using large amounts of spearmint tea might make liver disease worse.

 Are there interactions with medications?